B or B+: how to find your way around?

 EN-B or EN-B+: more or less the same thing?

-How do you explain the difference between two wings that have the same certification?
+How do you explain the difference between two gliders products that have been granted the same certification?

 You can find numerous certification reports on the websites of certification centers such as Air Turquoise.

-The certification center evaluates the wings on 23 criteria, themselves divided into several sub-criteria.
+The certification center evaluates gliders on 23 criteria, themselves divided into several sub-criteria.
 Depending on the results obtained, all are awarded a grade (A, B, C, D or CCC).
-If a single sub-criterion is in the higher category, the entire criterion is awarded the higher certification rank.
+If only one sub-criterion is in the higher category, the entire criterion is awarded the higher certification rank.
 The same applies to the final certification ofglider: it is sufficient for a single criterion to obtain a higher certification for glider to move up to the higher rank.

 Example of certification criteria from A to C

-This is why 2 gliders can obtain the same certification without requiring the same level of piloting.
-For a glider EN-B sport, the more criteria there are in B, the more demanding glider will be.
+This is why 2 gliders can obtain the same homologation without requiring the same level of steering.
+For an glider EN-B sport, the more B criteria there are, the more demanding glider will be.
 The risk of exiting the flight domain is therefore greater and more technical to pilot than for a standard B with more A criteria.

 For example, out of 23 homologation criteria, only one goes to B on the LEAF3 while the STEP X achieves 3.

-So, even though these two wings are in the EN-B category, the STEP X with 3 times more B criteria will be more demanding to fly than the LEAF3.
+So, even though both gliders are in the EN-B category, the STEP X with 3 times more B criteria will be more demanding at steering than the LEAF3.

 The homologation report is the first step in getting an idea of how theglider performs.